GLOBAL MARKETS-Shares flat as policy optimism cools

 In the debt market, Germany's sale of 3.4 billion euros of 10-year government bonds attracted more demand than a similar auction last month, indicating investors' appetite for safe-haven assets has not diminished much since Draghi's statements.

-Ten-year Spanish government bond yields briefly touched the 7 percent level - seen as unsustainable in the long run - on the growing view that it may take time until Spain asks for a bailout.
+Ten-year Spanish government bond yields briefly touched the 7 percent level - beyond which funding costs are perceived to be unaffordable in the long run - on the growing view that it may take time until Spain asks for a bailout.

-U.S. Treasuries prices eased, with yields reaching the highest in over a month after an auction of $24 billion of 10-year notes was met with tepid demand.

-The benchmark 10-year notes were 6/32 lower in price to yield 1.65 percent.
-(Additional reporting by Richard Hubbard and Tricia Wright in London and Anna Louie Sussman in New York; Editing by Kenneth Barry)
+The benchmark 10-year U.S. Treasury note was down 1/32, the yield at 1.63 percent.
+(Additional reporting by Richard Hubbard and Tricia Wright in London and Rodrigo Campos in New York; Editing by Dan Grebler)

+Feb 13 Burlington Stores Inc joined other retailers, including Nordstrom Inc, in deciding not to sell products of Ivanka Trump's brand online, news website Business Insider reported.

+NEW YORK, Feb 13 Mick McGuire, founder of activist hedge fund Marcato Capital Management, told CNBC on Monday that Deckers Outdoor Corp had erred by investing significantly in physical retail stores.

 * Indexes up: Dow 0.78 pct, S&P 0.59 pct, Nasdaq 0.60 pct (Updates to afternoon)